radareorg/iaito/docs/source/contributing/plugins/getting-started.rst

 Getting Started with Python Plugins
 ===================================

-This article provides a step-by-step guide on how to write a simple Python plugin for Cutter.
+This article provides a step-by-step guide on how to write a simple Python plugin for Iaito.

 Create a python file, called ``myplugin.py`` for example, and add the following contents: